top of page

 UX Research recruitment learnings

-For the past six months, I have worked as a part-time User Research Assistant at a company named EyeReply.
-My primary tasks focus on a crucial step of a research project: the recruitment phase.
-Half a year has passed, and I have, by then of course, evolved, made mistakes, and I continue to learn how to adjust and perfect the craft of finding the most suitable candidates for user tests.
+I have been a researcher for the past two years, and this year, especially, my work has focused on a crucial step in a research project: the recruitment phase.
+A lot of time has passed, and I have, by then, of course, evolved, made mistakes, and I continue to learn how to adjust and perfect the craft of finding the most suitable candidates for user tests.

-While some view number 13 as unlucky, to me, it is a testament to a long list of what I have learned throughout my continued growth in the field of user research.
-I would like to share them with you, to ensure that you do not make the mistake of testing out a prototype on irrelevant user testers.
-At the bottom of this portfolio page, you will see a list of literature that I recommend you read.
+Since it is December, it would be fitting to choose 24 tips, but it would also be a testament to the long list of what I have learned as I continue to grow in the field of user research.
+I want to share them with you to ensure you do not make the mistake of testing a prototype on irrelevant user testers.

 Disclaimer